badara1981/Ex1/README (5).md

 ### :heavy_plus_sign: Task 1 - calculate sum

-Your task is to write a Python program to calculate the sum of three integers given (prompted) Your task is to write a Python program to calculate the sum of three integers given (prompted) by user.
+Your task is to write a Python program to calculate the sum of three integers given (prompted) by user.
-If the values are equal then calculate triple value of their sum.
-Print out an appropriate message to the userby user.
 If the values are equal then calculate triple value of their sum.
 Print out an appropriate message to the user.